-Or, do what the majority of tourists do and stay along the beach in either St. Petersburg or Clearwater.
-However, expect lodging costs to go up significantly if you go this route, and plan on a minimum 30-minute drive to get to any of the three major venues.
+Or, do what many tourists do and stay along the beach in either St. Petersburg or Clearwater.
+However, expect lodging costs to go up significantly if you go this route, and it is admittedly not very convenient if watching the sports teams is a significant reason for your travels to Tampa Bay.
+You’ll have to plan on a minimum 30-minute drive to get to any of the three major venues.

 Your primary option is to rent a car.
 The Tampa Bay region’s streets are generally simple to learn and navigate, though expect major traffic backups along major routes during rush hour and leading up to games — particularly I-275 running through downtown Tampa and Dale Mabry Highway and Boy Scout Boulevard leading toward Raymond James Stadium.

 Ride-sharing (Uber, Lyft and the like) is popular in Tampa and another viable alternative.
 The city of Tampa also runs a streeetcar line between downtown and Ybor City that stops at Amalie Arena.

 Things to see and do in Tampa Bay